-Currently over 3,400 weekly school-related Good News Clubs are held across the nation, reaching more than 119,000 students each week.
+Currently over 4,500 weekly school-related Good News Clubs are held across the nation, reaching almost 185,000 students each week.
 Whether meeting off campus during school hours or on campus after school, these clubs provide opportunity for children in the public schools to hear the Gospel and learn truth from God’s Word.

 The Bible in public schools?

 Yes!
 The Supreme Court ruled in 2001 in Good News Clubs v.
 Milford Central School that Good News Clubs can meet in public schools after school hours on the same terms as other community groups.
 Public school Good News Clubs are an asset to schools and do not add any cost or liability to the school district.
 Children who wish to participate stay after school one hour per week and must have a signed parental permission slip.
 Parents and guardians arrange for transportation home.

 Many churches have caught this vision and have partnered with CEF to adopt a school as their mission field.
 They pray for the children, recruit teachers and seek ways to promote the club to the elementary children in the school.
 Once their team is assembled, CEF comes alongside to provide the training and materials to make the club a success.

 A Good News Club brings the teaching of biblical morality to a child’s neighborhood.
 It connects the child and his family to others where they live, developing a good community spirit.
 When you teach God’s Word to children in your neighborhood, your neighbors learn what you believe.
 Community centers and housing complexes are also great places for a club.

 You and your church can partner with us!
 To get involved with the CEF Greenville/Piedmont District, call our office at 864.292.5842 or email.